Instant Pot Greek Beef "Gyros"

-- 1 1/2 to 2 pound beef chuck roast, sliced thin
+- 2 pound beef chuck roast sliced thin before cooking

-- 3 t.
-Greek seasoning or dried oregano
+- 1 tablespoon Greek seasoning or dried oregano

 - Push saute setting on Instant Pot; once hot add olive oil and onion.
 Cook for 2 to 3 minutes or until soft.
 Add garlic and cook for 1 minute.
 Turn saute setting off.